- Garden / Landscaping / Patio — 253

 Job Opportunities and Employment

 If you have been transferred from your host country, then you do not need to worry about finding work.
 In case you have decided to move and start fresh, make sure you apply beforehand.
 After getting employed, try to adapt to the new environment.
-It will help you adjust in a new setting faster.
+It will help you adjust to a new setting faster.

 If you have children, find out which schools are present in your neighborhood and whether they fall within your budget.
 Also, find out how your children will commute between home and school and if school transportation is available.